 How Long Does the Emotional Ride Last?

 The length of time taken to process your emotions will vary.
+There is no one-size-fits-all solution.
 This is because there are a number of factors tied to this such as: how attached you were to your role, what you perceive to be your future prospects and so on.
+The healing process differs from person to person – different people would find comfort in different coping mechanisms.

 Dr Lim notes the importance of giving yourself time and adds that the recovery time varies from person to person.
 “Some take as little as a few days to get over it while some struggle with the emotions for more than a year.
 The thing to remember is that the different emotions experienced are normal.
 Dealing positively with your emotions lays the foundation for personal growth.
 Just remember that you can and will get out of this cycle of emotions.
 If you feel very overwhelmed by these emotions, don’t hesitate to speak with a qualified counsellor, coach or therapist.”